54481andrew/pathogen-spillover-forecast/README.md

-the "Raw_Lassa_Literature" spreadsheet contains LASV records in humans and rodents that were found through a literature search; and the "Cleaned_Lassa_Literature" spreadsheet contains cleaned version of LASV records in literature that is used to produce a CSV file that, in turn, is read into the model pipeline.
+the "Raw_Lassa_Literature" spreadsheet contains LASV records in humans and rodents that were found through a literature search; and the "Cleaned_Lassa_Literature" spreadsheet contains cleaned version of LASV records from literature.
 Cleaning involved removing human serosurveys that were nonrandom (e.g., tested individuals with symptoms, individual missionaries), and removing entries that did not specifically test *M. natalensis* rodents.

-- Figures_Fits
+The Genbank and Cleaned spreadsheets are used to create CSV files that are fed into the model pipeline.
+- Figures_Fits: Contains all figure outputs from the fitting process, as well as the final tif of the prediction.
+- Models: This directory is created at run time and used to temporarily hold model files generated by Train_Reservoir_Learners.r code.
+It is deleted after the fitting process is complete.
+- Tools: Contains a script with additional functions called Functions.r

 To re-derive all data-processing and model fitting for this layer, set the Pathogen_Layer directory as the working directory, and then run: